edendoron/bit-framework/README.md

 As you can see, test report 2 is violating our failure examination rule, and so should be reported in a BIT status report.
 In order to demonstrate the 'BIT handler' work logic, we need to change the report's timestamp.
 Note that the 'Handler' does not examine reports retrospectively, so we'll change the date to be in about a minute from the system's current time (this is due to the fact that in real-time systems reports are being reported and extracted from the storage in a matter of milliseconds and so in order to make sure this report isn't ignored by the 'Handler' we give it a future timestamp).

-You can use 'Postman' or 'curl' command-line tool for transferring data, and send this report through the exporter:
+You can use 'Postman' or 'curl' a command-line tool for transferring data, and send this report through the exporter.
+Here is an example of how to use 'curl' (bash syntax):
 ```
 curl --location --request POST 'localhost:8087/report/raw' \
 --header 'Content-Type: application/json' \